conduktor/conduktor-docs/docs/guide/use-cases/enforce-data-quality/index.md

 ## Overview

 Bad data breaks customer experiences, drives churn and slows growth.
 [Conduktor Trust](https://conduktor.io/trust) helps teams catch and fix data quality issues *before* they impact your business.
 You define the Rules and we'll enforce them at the streaming layer.

 ## Prerequisites

 Before creating data quality Rules and Policies, you have to:

-- use **Conduktor Console 1.34** or later
+- use **Conduktor Console 1.34** or later,
-- use **Conduktor Gateway 3.9** or later
+- use **Conduktor Gateway 3.9** or later,
-- be logged in as an admin to Console UI or use an admin token for the Conduktor Command Line Interface (CLI)
+- be logged in as an admin to Console UI or use an admin token for the Conduktor <GlossaryTerm>CLI</GlossaryTerm>,
-- in Console, [configure your Gateway cluster](/platform/navigation/settings/managing-clusters/) and fill in the **Provider** tab with Gateway API credentials
+- [configure your Gateway cluster in Console](/guide/conduktor-in-production/admin/configure-clusters) and fill in the **Provider** tab with Gateway API credentials.

 ## Rules

-You can create Rules with the Common Expression Language (CEL) expressions which capture business logic for your data.
+You can create Rules with the <GlossaryTerm>CEL</GlossaryTerm> expressions which capture business logic for your data.
 For example: `value.customerId.matches("[0-9]{8}")`.

 :::info[Rules require Policies]
 Rules do nothing on their own - you **have to** to attach them to a Policy.
 :::

-The Rules page lists your Rules, with a preview of their CEL expressions.
+The Rules page lists your Rules with a preview of their CEL expressions.
 Open Rule's detail page to see its description, full CEL expression and attached Policies.

 ### Create a Rule

-You can create a data quality Rule from the **Console UI**, or the **Conduktor CLI**.
+You can create a data quality Rule using the <GlossaryTerm>Console</GlossaryTerm> UI or the Conduktor <GlossaryTerm>CLI</GlossaryTerm>.

 <Tabs>
 <TabItem value="ui" label="Console UI">

 To create a Rule using the Console UI:

 1. In the Trust section of the sidebar of Conduktor Console go to **Rules** and click **+New Rule**.